thijssnelleman/automated-reproducibility/reviews/Weighted Initialisation of Evolutionary Instrument and Pitch Detection in Polyphonic Music.md

 #### Metrics list
 The measured metrics in this experiment are: Jaccard error for instrument classes (Ji), Jaccard error for pitch classes (Jp), Jaccard error for joint instrument-pitch tuples (Jip)
-Your corrected list (empty if correct):
+Your corrected list (empty if correct): Jaccard error for instrument classes (Ji), Jaccard error for pitch classes (Jp), Jaccard error for joint instrument-pitch tuples (Jip), Mean Fitness

 #### Statistics
 The statistics for the metrics used are: Mean error across 1000 target examples, plotted over generations.